Giving birth is a beautiful thing, but pregnancy changes your body, and the extra weight often sticks around longer than you expected.

 Take monthly photos in the same clothing to track weight loss. |

-Frequently Asked Questions: How to Lose Pregnancy Weight Safely
+Frequently Asked Questions About Losing Pregnancy Weight

-See you in the next post. •‿•
+See you in the next post :))